-SSCBC has a policy on the collection of children from a Sailing Course.
+Following is the SSCBC's policy on the collection of children from a Sailing Course:

-- Course participants and parents/guardians will be told of the start/ finish times of the course at enrolment and verbally at the start of the course; - All students must be signed out by a parent/guardian, each day of the course. - At least two Staff, Officials or Volunteers will wait for parent/guardian of the child to collect the students from the SSCBC; - SSCBC policy is that there will be a register of parent/guardian emergency contact numbers and all staff, officials and volunteers will have access to a phone and emergency contact register in the Office.
+Course participants and parents/guardians will be told of the start/ finish times of the course at enrolment and verbally at the start of the course;

+All students must be signed out by a parent/guardian, each day of the course;

+At least two Staff, Officials or Volunteers will wait for parent/guardian of the child to collect the students from the SSCBC; and

+SSCBC policy is that there will be a register of parent/guardian emergency contact numbers and all staff, officials and volunteers will have access to a phone and emergency contact register in the Office.

-19. First Aid Policy
+First Aid

-This section outlines the policy of the SSCBC regarding the first aid facilities and services that are available to staff, volunteers and competitors during an emergency situation
+This section outlines the policy of the SSCBC regarding the first aid facilities and services that are available to staff, volunteers and competitors during emergency situations.